thewebfellas/protomultiselect/README.md

   - bug fix: fixed bug where it was not loading initial list values
   - bug fix: new values are not added into the autocomplete list upon removal
   - bug fix: improved browser compatibility (Safari, IE)

+### 0.5
+  - Add search timeout to increase responsiveness to typing.
+  - Add non-standard autocomplete attribute to main input to prevent browser-supplied autocompletion in Gecko and some other browsers.
+  - bug when gsub'ing space wth "spaceReplace".
+Input-field does not have a function gsub, though its value has.